jasonsvillar/works.register/README.md

 - ~~Implement Spring Security with JWT on the Basic Auth.~~
 - ~~Transform all endpoints (clients, services, works) for the current user logged.~~
 - Implement admin endpoints with secure privilege.
-- Develop Frontend using Angular 15 or 16.
+- Develop Frontend using Angular 15.
 - Rewrite unit tests using BDD.
 - Use kubernetes to run all the project.
 - Implement CI/CD.